ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Find all records (and return a field's values)
 - Try this out
 - Route:
-	- Name/parameters: reuse `/URLRead` but now with no parameters
+	- Name/parameters: reuse `/ARead` but now with no parameters
 - Controller method:
-	- Name/parameters: reuse `MethodRead` but now with no parameters
+	- Class/name/parameters: Reuse `TypeAEntity_Controller`->`MethodRead` but now with no parameters
 	- Script:
 	```php
 		foreach (TypeAEntity::all() as $var) {